d-smith/sam-api-gw/readme.md

 # sam-api-gw

-Simple sample with API gateway
+Simple sample with API gateway that shows how to validate input schema at the gateway, map requests and normal and error responses.

-TODO: Needs a response mapping